 MacKechnie wrote both poetry and prose, and he contributed a number of works to An Gàidheal, and other journals, under the name ‘Am Bard Luideagach’.
 MacKechnie won a number of prizes at the National Mòd, including first prize for his poem Am Fear-Ciùil at the Oban Mòd (in 1892?).
 He also translated a number of poems and songs into Gaelic, including verse from Omar Khayyám’s Rubaiyat.
 However, MacKechnie is best known for his prose writings, and particularly for those essays in which he discusses man’s relationship with animals.
 In his obituary in The Celtic Review, Donald MacKinnon noted that while MacKechnie’s poetry was perhaps not quite as good as that of some of his contemporaries, ‘I do not know that any Gaelic writer, of modern times at any rate, excels him in prose. … Here the highly trained intellect of a very capable man gives his own views of men and things, with a probing and questioning almost Socratic in its patience and persistence, and with a terseness and crispness of phrase more akin to French than to Gaelic prose’ (MacKinnon, p.
 94).

-The poems and songs in this volume cover a variety of subjects, and are all fairly light-hearted in nature.
-None are particularly noteworthy, and few of them are popular today.
-Subjects covered include nature, e.g. Guth a’ chuain (pp. 9-11) and Seachran Seilg (pp. 26-28), both of which also contain elements of religion; love, e.g. An Ribhinn Òg D’an D’thug Mi Gràdh (p.
-74) and Bean a’ Chòtain Ruaidh (pp. 81-82); war, e.g. the four poems that make up An Cogadh an Africa-mu-dheas (pp. 61-66); and sense of place, e.g. in Chunnaic mi na Gruagaichean (pp. 67-68), Cuairt ’san Fhrìdh (pp. 75-76), and Am Bothan Beag (pp. 79-80), which also touch on the changes that have taken place in the Highlands during the author’s lifetime.
-His knowledge of world history and geography is apparent in Impireachd Bhreatuinn (pp. 54-58) which comprises a conversation between Am Bard and A’ Ghrian.
+The poems and songs are on a variety of subjects, and are all fairly light-hearted in nature.
+They are rooted in their age, but a few of them are still popular in the Mòd repertoire.
+Nature poems include Guth a’ chuain (pp. 9-11) and Seachran Seilg (pp. 26-28), both of which also contain religious sentiments.
+Love figures in An Ribhinn Òg D’an D’thug Mi Gràdh (p.
+74) and Bean a’ Chòtain Ruaidh (pp. 81-82).
+War is the theme of the four poems that make up An Cogadh an Africa-mu-dheas (pp. 61-66).
+Sense of place is a prominent element in such poems as Chunnaic mi na Gruagaichean (pp. 67-68), Cuairt ’san Fhrìdh (pp. 75-76), and Am Bothan Beag (pp. 79-80), which also touch on the changes that have taken place in the Highlands during the author’s lifetime.
+His awareness of world history and geography is apparent in Impireachd Bhreatuinn (pp. 54-58) which takes the form of a dialogue between the Poet (Am Bard) and the Sun (A’ Ghrian).

-MacKechnie is particularly well-known for his humorous stories about his relationship with various animals.
+As regards his prose writings, Mackechnie is particularly well known for his humorous stories about his relationship with various animals.
 In these stories, MacKechnie ruminates on what it means to be human, and ponders whether the animals he writes about are any different from us in the way they behave.

-Many of these stories feature his cat (Tómas) and his dog (Yarrow), each of whom have a story dedicated to them (An Cat, pp. 126-34, and An Cù, pp. 135-41).
-The best known of these works is probably Am Fiadh (pp. 292-319), which first appeared in print in the second edition of 1910.
-MacKechnie’s stories are generally written in the first person, as the author relates the tale of something that happened to him.
+Many of these stories feature his cat (Tómas) and his dog (Yarrow), each of which is the subject of a story (see An Cat, pp. 126-34, and An Cù, pp. 135-41).
+The best known of these works is probably Am Fiadh (pp. 292-319), which first appeared in print in the present edition.
+MacKechnie’s stories are generally written in the first person, as the tale is about something that happened to the author.
 His wife occasionally makes an appearance in the stories, usually in an antagonistic role, e.g. in Ath-leasachadh (pp. 155-63) and at the beginning of An Seangan (p.
 149-54).
-MacKechnie also frequently makes use of the contrast between the ordinary people (such as himself) and the upper classes, e.g. in Am Fiadh (where the new laird’s wife is terrified of the deer which MacKechnie, as a boy, was charged with looking after) and in An Seangan (where an undignified scene on Salisbury Crags, in which the author is assailed by a colony of ants, is witnessed by an upper-class young lady, much to her astonishment).
+MacKechnie also frequently makes use of the contrast between the ordinary people (such as himself) and the upper classes, as in Am Fiadh, in which the new laird’s wife is terrified by the deer which the young MacKechnie has been charged with looking after, and in An Seangan, in which a young upper-class lady witnesses with astonishment the author being assailed by a colony of ants on Salisbury Crags.

-MacKechnie also wrote some factual prose, including a talk on Carmina Gadelica (pp. 164-86), which was read before the Jura Association in Glasgow, and an essay on Omar Khayyám (pp. 200-16), which included translations of some of his verses.
-In Còmhradh, we are given the content of a dialogue between Eoghann Og agus Eachann Ruadh, on the subject of the two men’s command of the English language.
+MacKechnie’s prose writings also include the text of a talk on Carmina Gadelica (pp. 164-86) which he had read to the Jura Association in Glasgow, and an essay on Omar Khayyám (pp. 200-16), which included translations of some verses of the Rubaiyat.
+Comhradh (pp. 187-91) consists of a dialogue between Eoghann Og agus Eachann Ruadh, on the subject of the two men’s command of the English language.
 Two of the essays are written in the form of letters: Tannaisg nan Laithean a dh’Fhalbh (pp. 252-60) and Litir thun an “Deo-Greine” (pp. 320-27).
 Tannaisg nan Laithean a dh’Fhalbh (pp. 252-60) and Gaisgeach na Sgeithe Deirge (pp. 261-82) discuss legends and folktales.